-Selecting a Motor Type
+1 Selecting a Motor Type for Stage 1

-Refer to the list of motors on the following page to determine which type number (1 to 5) is appropriate for the motors used.
+Refer to the list of motors on the following page to determine which type (1 to 5) is appropriate for the motors used.

 - Set the selection knob to STAGE 1 - BANDWIDTH.
-The Stage 1 bandwidth flashes on the display. - Press the push-button.
+The Stage 1 bandwidth is displayed, alternating with the letters "bd". - Press the push-button.
 The currently selected type is displayed, alternating with the letters "tYP".

-- Use the adjustment knob to adjust the motor type to the desired value. - Return to the Stage 1 bandwidth display by pressing the push-button.
+- Use the adjustment knob to adjust the type to the desired value. - Return to the Stage 1 bandwidth display by pressing the push-button.